Programs

 Autism 201

-During this presentation, we dive deeper into what ASD is and share practical strategies that can help you interact with and support autistic individuals.
-The presentation also covers the strengths and challenges experienced by many autistic people and how to respond to create enabling environments.
+During this presentation, we dive deeper into what autism is and share practical strategies to help you interact with and support autistic individuals.
+The presentation also covers the strengths and challenges experienced by many autistic people and how to respond to create accommodating environments.
 Lastly, we unpack what might trigger a meltdown and how to help de-escalate the situation.
 Autism 201 is a follow-up session to Autism 101.
-By joining this presentation, you will be able to:

-• Learn about comorbidities
+• Learn about Potential Co-Existing Disabilities

-• Discuss meltdowns, including
+• Discuss Meltdowns, Including:

 • Triggers